Sparking connection and strengthening community

 Are you ready to get people in your community talking?

-The Forum's Kindling Conversation program provides themed toolkits, training, and funding to Alaskans interested in hosting short, thoughtful community conversations that connect people across differences and foster inclusive, active, and resilient communities across our state.
+The Forum’s Kindling Conversation Program was built to help you do just that.
+It provides themed toolkits, host support, and $250 of funding to Alaskans interested in hosting short, thoughtful community conversations tailored to connect people across difference and foster inclusive conversational spaces throughout the state.

 How It Works

-- The community conversation must be at least an hour long and have at least five participants apart from the facilitator/host.
+- The community conversation must be at least an hour long and have at least five participants (not including the host).

-- The host must acknowledge the Alaska Humanities Forum in event promotion and during the event itself.
+- The host must credit the Alaska Humanities Forum in event promotion and during the event itself.

 - The host must submit a short final report within 3 weeks of the completion of the conversation.
-This final report includes attendance information, evaluation surveys to be completed by conversation participants, and a brief (<500 words) reflection by the facilitator.
+This final report must include attendance information, evaluation surveys completed by conversation participants, and a brief (<500 words) reflection by the facilitator.
 Photographs are encouraged but not required.

-Below is our current list of topics, each containing a guiding question, conversation guide, and springboard as resources for you to use in hosting a conversation.
+Below is our current list of Kindling Conversation toolkits.
+Each displays a guiding question, a conversation guide, and a springboard as resources for you to dive into.
 Don't see the topic you're passionate about?
 Send us a suggestion!
-We're adding new topics all the time.
+While we can only fund community conversations that utilize the Forum toolkits listed here, we're adding new topics all the time.

 Guiding Question: How does culture shape our understanding of gender?